hoffa/pyogi/README.md

 ![](media/modern.png)

-And here using the Pyogi notation (see [here](https://raw.githubusercontent.com/hoffa/notation/main/testdata/output/debussy-deux-arabesques.svg) for the full composition) in a few different themes:
+And here using the Pyogi notation:

 ![](testdata/output/debussy-deux-arabesques-short.svg)

-See [`examples.md`](examples.md) for more examples.
+See [here](https://raw.githubusercontent.com/hoffa/notation/main/testdata/output/debussy-deux-arabesques.svg) for the full composition, and [`examples.md`](examples.md) for more examples.

 ## The notation in 1 minute